Non-GAAP Earnings

 We can see how the management is using EBITDA and free cash flow as their performance benchmarks.

-Now it’s up to the investors to look at this figure and determine whether it's relevant to them or not.
-But this shows how these metrics when looked at in a vacuum, can distort the real picture.
+Now, it’s up to the investors to examine this figure and determine whether it's relevant to them or not.
+But this shows how these metrics when examined in a vacuum, can distort the real picture.

 Criticisms of Non-GAAP Earnings

-Even though Non-GAAP reporting is widely used it is not without criticisms.
-My investors and regulatory bodies think that the use of Non-GAAP earnings should be regulated and should have a clearly defined rule on which items can be included and excluded from the calculations.
+Even though non-GAAP reporting is widely used, it is not without criticism.
+My investors and regulatory bodies think that the use of non-GAAP earnings should be regulated and that there should be a clearly defined rule on which items can be included and excluded from the calculations.

 In recent years companies like Uber have been certified heavenly for their use of Non-GAAP metrics for their reporting and deceiving inexperienced retail investors.